TomTran11/CAN_SIM_IDS/README.md

 ```

 This will:
--Start one thread simulating CAN messages
+- Start one thread simulating CAN messages
--Start a second thread monitoring them in real time
+- Start a second thread monitoring them in real time
--Print both sender and receiver activity side by side
+- Print both sender and receiver activity side by side

 ```bash
 python3 threaded_sim_logger.py
 ```

 This will :
--Start one thread simulating CAN messages
+- Start one thread simulating CAN messages
--Start a seconod thread capture and filterign each ECU to each individual files
+- Start a seconod thread capture and filterign each ECU to each individual files
--A generall log coexist aside those individual one.
+- A generall log coexist aside those individual one.
 ---

 ## Education purpose